-While people who do not meditate may imagine those who meditate to be Monks, Hippies, Buddhist, Indians, and Yogis, there is also quite a list of people who credit meditation for changing their lives in a positive way.
+While people who do not meditate may imagine those who meditate to be Monks, Hippies, Buddhists, Indians, and Yogis, there is also quite a list of people who credit meditation for changing their lives in a positive way.

-That includes quarterback Tom Brady, Hip hop mogul Russell Simmons, Actor/Director Clint Eastwood and Howard Stern, Hugh Jackman, comedians Jerry Seinfeld and Russell Brand, how about basketball stars Kobe Bryant and Michael Jordon.
+That includes quarterback Tom Brady, Hip-hop mogul Russell Simmons, Actor/Director Clint Eastwood and Howard Stern, Hugh Jackman, comedians Jerry Seinfeld and Russell Brand, how about basketball stars Kobe Bryant and Michael Jordon.
 In fact Coach Phil Jackson who has won an unprecedented 13 NBA Championships, 2 as a player and 11 as a coach, has taught all his teams.
 Why?
-Because he realized, as many athletes have, that meditation can literally rewire your brain for success in any arena of life whether you are an athlete, actor, writer, a student or just someone who wants to increase the quality of your life.
-In fact the United States Marine Corp. has just instilled meditation into their regimens because they have noticed the immense benefits of increased concentration and calm while under stress among other things.
+Because he realized, as many athletes have, that meditation can literally rewire your brain for success in any arena of life whether you are an athlete, actor, writer, student, or just someone who wants to increase the quality of your life.
+In fact, the United States Marine Corp. has just instilled meditation into their regimens because they have noticed the immense benefits of increased concentration and calm while under stress among other things.

 Despite the stigmas, meditation is not a religious practice and is practiced amongst atheists.
-Even the very religious can do it without conflict to their current beliefs.
+Even the very religious can do it without conflict with their current beliefs.
 Anyone who wishes to strengthen their mind, just like a muscle, can meditate.

-Scientists studied an Olympic hurdler who would use meditation everyday to visualize the perfect race in her head.
+Scientists studied an Olympic hurdler who would use meditation every day to visualize the perfect race in her head.
 They noticed the same muscles were firing when she visualized the race as when she ran the track and hurdles.
 This is because the mind does not know the difference and so she was creating a habit for success, and in her case success meant a perfect race.
 I’ve been meditating for over 20 years, originally I started to relieve stress, but then used this type of meditation called visualization while I was fighting as a kickboxer with a lot of success.

 Why Meditate?
 (Benefits of Meditation)